hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/webdriver/_docs/driver_1.md

 **Overall:**

-The code demonstrates a sophisticated approach to dynamic class creation and inheritance for handling different WebDriver implementations, providing flexibility in web automation setups.
+The code demonStartes a sophisticated approach to dynamic class creation and inheritance for handling different WebDriver implementations, providing flexibility in web automation setups.
 However, incorporating comprehensive error handling and proper dependency management will improve the code's robustness.